 Service hot water system delivering heating requirements using heat pump technology with a minimum COP of 3.0.

-Waste heat recovery from service hot water, heat recovery chillers, building equipment, process equipment, a combined heat and power system, or other approved system.
+Waste heat recovery from service hot water, heat recovery chillers, building equipment, process equipment, or other approved system.

-Solar water-heating systems.
+On site renewable energy water-heating systems.

 C406.8 Enhanced envelope performance.
 The total UA of the building thermal envelope shall be 15 percent lower than the maximum allowable UA for a building of identical configuration and fenestration area in accordance with Section C402.1.5 and Equation 4-2, where UA equals the sum of the U-values of each distinct envelope assembly multiplied by the area in square feet of that assembly.